Igor Vittel: Biography

-Born in Moscow (USSR) in 1968, in an artistic family.
-Graduated at an aviation college to become specialist in the life support of manned spacecraft.
+Vittel was born in Moscow (USSR) in 1968, in an artistic family.
+He graduated at an aviation college to become a specialist in the life support of crewed spacecraft.
 Later he also received additional education in economics and journalism.
-First appeared on TV in 1991.
-Has worked at a number of Russian and foreign mass-media, both aired and printed.
-Worked as producer for several documentary movies.
-For many years lived outside Russia, particularly in the USA.
+Vittel first appeared on TV in 1991.
+He has worked at a number of Russian and foreign mass-media outlets, both aired and printed and worked as a producer for several documentary movies.
+For many years, Vittel lived outside Russia, particularly in the United States.

 Journalism

 His main role is the RBC TV host—for over 14 years in programs with many names.
 The main format is the author's talk show where about 2 to 4 guests are invited to discuss current political and economical issues.
 He also hosted similar programs on radio — at Russian stations such as Business FM, Russian News Service and Finam FM.
 More over, Vittel regularly publishes articles at newspapers and news websites: such as AiF, Polit.ru, Pravda.ru, GQ, Lenta.ru and others.

 As a guest political and economical expert, Vittel regularly appears at talk shows at TV channels such as Channel 1, Russia TV and TVC.
 He holds awards for journalistic achievements from tourism, marketing and energetic industries.

+During the 2022 Russian invasion of Ukraine, he claimed that Ukraine was provoking Russian to attack, and that the Ukrainian president Volodymyr Zelensky was planning to let Ukrainian forces hit Ukraine in order to blame it on Russia.